 |Surface area||0.64 × 105 mi2 (1.658 × 105 km2 )|

 |Rotation period||4.19 h|

 16 Psyche was discovered by Annibale de Gasparis, an Italian astronomer from Naples in the year 1852.

 Where did 16 Psyche get its name from?

 Psyche received its name after a Greek mythological figure from the myth of Cupid.
 In the story, Psyche was a beautiful mortal girl who had kind of a romance with Cupid, son Venus.
 This made Venus jealous and angry and she put Psyche through many hardships and trials.
 In the end, Cupid asks Jupiter to make Psyche immortal and give it to him in marriage, which Jupiter does.

 The “16” prefix is added because it was the sixteenth of the minor planets to be discovered in chronological order.

 How far away is 16 Psyche?

 Depending on the moment, Psyche is between 1.5 and 2.3 Astral Units from Earth.
-That is 139 million to 214 million miles.
+That is 223 million to 344 million kilometers (139 to 214 million miles).
 The reason why the distance is not constant is that the orbits of both Earth and 16 Psyche are elliptical so there are points in their orbits when they are farther away.